goodeggs/goodeggs-mongoose-timestamps/README.md

 ## Dependencies

 This module does not pull in an other dependencies but does require that your application is using Mongoose 4.4.7 or greater.
-That was the version that first supported setting the `timestamps` options directly on the schema with `set` rather than in the schema constructor.
+That was the version that first supported setting the `timestamps` option directly on the schema with `set` rather than in the schema constructor.

 ## Testing